Azure-Samples/function-app-arm-templates/function-app-windows-consumption/README.md

+---
+description: This template provisions a function app on a Consumption plan, which is a dynamic hosting plan.
+The app runs on demand and you're billed per execution, with no standing resource committment.
+page_type: sample
+products:
+- azure
+- azure-resource-manager
+urlFragment: function-app-windows-consumption
+languages:
+- json
+---
 # Azure Function App Hosted on Windows Consumption Plan

 This sample Azure Resource Manager template deploys an Azure Function App on Windows Consumption plan and required resource including ZipDeploy extension to mount zip package for deployment.